 - Collaborate on specific film/video productions as a writer, producer, director, cinematographer, gaffer, editor, sound mixer, or other member of the production team.

-Film Production Major, Bachelor of Arts (40 hours) - minor required - Spring 2022 course requirements
+Film Production Major, Bachelor of Arts (40 hours) - minor required - Fall 2022 course requirements

 Film Production Majors meet with Faculty Mentors in the Department of Theatre and Film to: